-Easy homemade tahini recipe that is better than store bought is made with just 2 ingredients!
+Homemade tahini recipe that is better than store-bought is made with just 2 ingredients!
 Sesame seeds and oil, nothing else!

-Learn to make tahini paste at home with super easy step-by-step instructions along with video recipe.
 With just 2 ingredients and 2 simply steps you have the freshest tahini ready.
-And trust me guys, your homemade tahini is so much better than store bought bottles.
-It’s cost effective and makes just the amount of tahini paste you think you’d use.
-And, like I always tell and the truth – homemade always tastes better!
+Homemade tahini is so much better than store bought bottles.
+It’s cost effective and makes just the amount you need.

 Tahini recipe can be made oil-free too.
 Just roast white sesame seeds in pan and ground it in your food processor until you get creamy tahini paste.
 You need a high speed blender for this.

-Tahini paste is Middle Eastern sauce made from sesame seeds.
-A staple in Mediterranean cuisine, this tahini paste is used as dressing for salads, falafel, secret ingredient that makes hummus taste the best, as spread for pita bread and sandwich or even used as dip.
+Tahini paste is a Middle Eastern sauce made from sesame seeds.
+A staple in Mediterranean cuisine that is used as dressing for salads, falafel, the secret ingredient that makes hummus taste the best, as spread for pita bread and sandwich or even used as a dip.

 Make it as thick or as thin you want.
 It’s up to you!
 No matter how you make, you get creamy, luscious, vegan, gluten-free paste that is perfect for hummus, baba ganoush, salads, desserts and more.
 Popularly called tahini or tahina.